It’s easier to go where the online traffic already is than to generate the traffic for your website from scratch.

 Remember, you have only one chance to make a good impression.
 Don’t spoil it by a worthless offer.
 People will immediately recognize that you just want to rip them off.

 Sit down and put together at least 10 pages about the topic that belongs to your niche.
-For me, this was no brainer as I specialize in online business.
+For me, this was a no-brainer as I specialize in online business.
 I’ve created a short handbook and called it 7 Rules For Success Of Online Instructors.
-If you’re interested, you can download it for free (not really, for your email address :-)) from this link: http://land.smartprofitschool.com/handbook

-This is a 10-page long PDF I have created in Canva.com, which is a great online tool.
+I have created this 10-page long PDF in Canva.com, which is a great online tool.
 It’s available for free, and it will help you make a great looking marketing material.

 I tried to put in the best I had at a time of creating this handbook.
 It’s also full of links to other resources and yes, even to my classes published on Skillshare, but it contains helpful information for the total beginners who have absolutely no clue where to start with online business.

 Take this handbook as an inspiration if you have no idea how your free product should look like.